 If your application currently uses an exposed access key, replace the exposed key with a new one.
 To do this, create a second key and modify your application to use the new key; then, disable (but do not delete) the first key.
 If there are any problems with your application, reactivate the key temporarily.
 When your application is fully functional while the first key is in the disabled state, delete the first key.

-If you find AWS access keys that you no longer need or didn’t create, delete the access key.
+If you find AWS access keys that you no longer need or didn’t create, delete them.
 For more information, see How do I delete an AWS access key?

 Delete any unrecognized or unauthorized resources